zeljkoobrenovic/sokrates-website/blog-src/_posts/2020-05-30-philosophy.markdown

 *"Give a man a fish and you feed him for a day; teach a man to fish and you feed him for a lifetime."*

-Sokrates explores several areas, all centered around the idea of obtaining and maintaining intellectual control over your software projects.

 Sokrates follows the following design principles:

 * **Teach you how to fish.** With the Sokrates project, I do not want only to promote a software tool.
 I want to teach you how to build similar tools yourself.
 Whether you decided to use Sokrates or only its ideas, I believe that understanding how the tool work will help you to understand the analysis results better and to use them better to make decisions.